chellej80/Embarr-Equestrian-Trivia/README.md

 - [Git/ Github](https://github.com/) - Git/Github was used for version control, storage and deployment of the project.
 - [Font awesome](https://fontawesome.com/) - Font awesome icons were used throughout the site and for the logo creation.
 - [Google Fonts](https://fonts.google.com/) - Were used to import the Merriweather font used throughout the site.
-- [Font awesome](https://fontawesome.com/) - Was used to link to the icons used across all the pages

 - [Hover: CSS](https://www.w3schools.com/cssref/sel_hover.asp) - Was used to created the pop effect for the linked three images on the landing page and the colour hover effect   in navigation menu & slideshow next/prev arrows.
 - [Javascript](https://www.w3schools.com/w3css/w3css_slideshow.asp) - JS script was used to action the manual slideshow function.
 - [Squoosh](https://squoosh.app/) - This was used to prepare the images for web optimisation
--
-- [3D Paint](https://www.microsoft.com/en-us/p/paint-3d/9nblggh5fv99#activetab=pivot:overviewtab) - This was used to crop and add filters to the images.
+- [Techsini](https://techsini.com/multi-mockup) - This was used for the mockup image in the overview.